bostonmesh/bostonmesh/docs/Node Builds/yellowcooln_meshadv_mc_node_rpi.md

-# Yellowcooln - MeshCore Raspberry Pi 1W Repeater
+# MeshCore Raspberry Pi 1W Repeater

 This document outlines the bill of materials (BOM) and setup for a MeshCore repeater using a Raspberry Pi and a MeshADV board or similar SX1262 radio. *(Only tested with MeshADV.)*